AkimotoRyou/ModMail/README.md

 ## Testing

-I made Discord server to test the bot feel free to join at https://discord.gg/GGRWNgJ.
+I made Discord server to test the bot, feel free to join at https://discord.gg/GGRWNgJ.